gilch/drython/README.md

 ```
 But how do you pass in a second function for `ifTrue:ifFalse:`?
 Not possible?
 You actually *can* do this with decorators, you just need to decorate *two* functions.
 But decorators only accept one function, right?
+Don't forget that decorators also work on classes in Python.
-Just combine them with a class and decorate that.
+Combine the two with a class and decorate that.
 You don't even need an instance if you get the functions directly from the class dict:
 ```Python
 >>> @decorator